 Swedish authors’ agent Hanserik Tönnheim has for many years failed to pay royalties to some of the international companies and authors he works with.
 He owns author Joyce Carol Oates $107,630 and author Paul Auster $58,940 – hardly peanuts.
 And Oates and Auster are just two of the authors waiting for their money.
 Says Tönnheim: “It’s my mistake.
 I have delayed the payment, that’s true.
 I don’t know how many authors I owe money, but it’s not like I wasn’t going to pay them.
 I just got into a spiral and couldn’t find my way out.”
 It’s unclear what legal consequences Tönnheim’s actions may lead to, but he will no longer carry on his agency.

-Do you buy ecologically?
-The sales of ecological products are increasing in Sweden.
+Overall sales of milk may be going down but the sales of ecological products are increasing in Sweden.
 Most popular is the ecological milk.